Why study environmental hydrology and water resources?

-The First Year provides a broad multidisciplinary background in natural sciences including earth and environmental sciences and marine sciences.
+It gives you a broad background in natural sciences including earth sciences, environmental sciences and marine sciences.

 Upon successful completion of this major, you will be equipped with the professional and scientific skills to work in numerous organisations including CSIRO, the Environmental Protection Agency (EPA), water catchment boards, private environmental consulting firms and government water, land and biodiversity departments.

 Freecall Science & Engineering hotline: 1800 803 131

 Online enquiries: flinders.edu.au/ask